Introduction to Supply Chain Planning

 Creating a balanced supply plan

-A well balanced supply chain involves several vital planning elements.
-Without these elements organisations may struggle with managing the supply chain and risk losing profit.
+A well-balanced supply chain involves several vital planning elements.
+Without these elements, organizations may struggle with managing the supply chain and risk losing profit.

 Delivering customer value with S&OP